Abhijit19/BehaviorTreeAutomation/README.md

 PR: Behavior Tree Editor Window with Runtime Execution Support

+How to Use:

+1.Add the scripts to the assets folder in the project.

+2. Create a scene- Player gameobject, AI gameobject, AImanager for AI Char script attached.

+3. Play and open the behavior tree from custom tools menu.

+4. Name all the nodes before adding them.
+First add leaf node of DestFollowCheck strategy.Then add leaf of PlayerAction strategy with the player and AI assigned and keep the bool false.

+5. Then go ahead and add a sequence.
+Now, in the parent, select sequence and in the child select the destcheck leaf first, add child and then playeraction next, add it to the sequence.

+6. Now add a selector and add the sequence created before as child to it.

+7. Then add a repeaterselector and add the selector to this.

+8. Now click on build tree and observe the ai move towards the player.

 **Summary**:
 To build a custom Behavior Tree Editor Window for Unity that allows content integrators or developers to create behavior trees visually via the Editor.
 The trees are built all without writing code for the tree building hirearchy.
 This setup allows rapid prototyping of AI behavior without hardcoding trees every time new tree or nodes need to be created or added.